-1.1 MEC Consulting Group Ltd (MEC) has been commissioned by Richborough (hereafter referred to as 'the Client') to undertake a Flood Risk Assessment in support of a proposed residential development on Land off Longfield Road, Meopham (hereafter referred to as 'the Site').
-A site location plan is provided in Appendix A
+1.1 MEC Consulting Group Ltd (MEC) has been commissioned by Richborough (hereafter referred to as 'the Client') to undertake a Flood Risk Assessment in support of a proposed residential development on Land East of Wrotham Road, Meopham (hereafter referred to as 'the Site').
+A site location plan is provided in Appendix A.